• Skip to main content

 • Mac

-• Android
+• Internet

 How to Change iTunes Backup Location in Windows 11/10

-When you Backup iPhone to computer using iTunes, the Backup of iPhone gets safely stored at a specific location on the computer.
+When you Backup iPhone to computer using iTunes, the Backup of iPhone gets safely stored at a specific location on your computer.
+While most users are happy with this setup, there are users who want to change iTunes Backup Location.

 If iTunes was installed from outside Windows Store, the iTunes backup of your iPhone should be available at path C:\Users\(username)\AppData\Roaming\Apple Computer\MobileSync.

-How to Change iTunes Backup Location in Windows 11/10?
+Change iTunes Backup Location in Windows

 Currently, the only way to change iTunes Backup Location on a Windows computer is to create a Symbolic link from the current iPhone Backup location to your desired New Backup Location.